 We combined YOLOv4 (You Only Look Once version 4 [28] and DeepSort [29] to YOLOv4-DeepSort [30] for the detection and tracking tasks, and the tracked images and identity information were stored.
 Every 1s, the sequence of image was fetched into the VGG16 (Visual Geometry Group [31] and BiLSTM [32] model (VGG16 and BiLSTM were combined to VGG16-BiLSTM and used for extraction of image feature information and near misses recognition respectively).
 LSTM (Long Short Term Memory [33] is a unique recurrent neural network (RNN).
 We evaluate the method by testing 444 sequential video frames of motorcycling near miss incidents in urban environment, and approximately 96% recognition accuracy rate is achieved.
-The results of the study indicate practicality for automatic detection of motorcycling near misses in urban environment, and it could assist in providing resourceful technical reference for analyzing the risk factors of motorcycling near misses.
-The work in this paper is a step towards alleviating near miss incidents among motorcyclists and those that are directly affected in the complex urban environment.
+The results of the study indicate practicality for automatic detection of motorcycling near misses in urban environment, and it could assist in providing resourceful technical reference for analyzing the risk factors of motorcyclists and those that are directly affected in the complex urban environment.